motein/KSWebs/README.md

 # KnowledgeSharingWebsite
-This is used to build up a website for sharing knowledge.
+This is targeted to build up a website for knowledge sharing.
+The development IDE is Aptana Studio.